"It's Halloween, bro."

 What happens when a generation no longer has to fight for the right to dance in their small town?
-What happens when we're raised from kindergarten to be well aware of safe sex and how we are all free to be you and me?
+What happens when we're raised from kindergarten to be well aware of safe sex practices and how we are all free to be you and me?
 What happens, my dear friends, is the arrival of the "Post-Gay" gay film.
-These movies no longer ghettoize the gay characters and I can count such post-gay films on one hand.
+These movies no longer ghettoize the gay characters and I can count them on one hand.

-Eddie wants to be a cop like his dead dad before him but his Sammy Davis Jr. glass-eyeball keeps him tied to the desk.
-Studious and chaste, Eddie partakes in lollipops in favor of having drinks with the boys and spends his time off papering the neighborhood with flyers warning of a killer on the loose (good thing gays don't read more than a couple paragraphs at a time).
+Eddie is a misguided Hot who wants to be a cop for some reason like his dead dad before him but his Sammy Davis Jr. glass-eyeball keeps him tied to a desk job.
+Like Halloween’s Laurie Strode before him, studious and chaste, Hot Eddie partakes in lollipops in favor of having drinks with the boys and spends his time off papering the neighborhood with flyers warning of a killer on the loose (good thing gays don't read more than a couple paragraphs at a time).
 But there is a scratch in Eddie's goody-two-shoes veneer: has a taste for bad boys!

 The real heart of Hellbent is found in the dynamic between Eddie and his friends.
 These boys are a good family.
-They have real problems (having a crush on a guy who you can never seem to get away from his bitchy queen friends, being chased through the Halloween parade by a homicidal muscle daddy, etc) and they love each other a whole lot.
+They help each other with their problems (having a crush on a guy who you can never seem to get away from his bitchy queen friends, being chased through the Halloween parade by a homicidal muscle daddy, etc) and they love each other a whole lot.
 No one is winking at the camera, no one is playing the gay panic, they all just exist.
-Like John Carpenter's Halloween, this movie takes time to establish character and context.
-Hellbent has some great visuals, lots of blood, and more rock hard abs than you can shake a stick at.
-If A Nightmare on Elm Street 2 is the Citizen Kane of gay horror, then Hellbent is definitely the Showgirls.
-This may be the greatest honor that I can bestow upon a film and I feel it's well deserved.
+How crazy that just seeing people exist on camera is a revolutionary act, but here we are.